 For one thing, in Ontario, it’s illegal to kill, stress, or relocate wildlife more than one kilometre.
 Secondly, removing the mother raccoon, potentially leaving her babies helpless and alone, is cruel, and the kids will most likely starve and die in your attic.
 That’s not only going to create a terrible stink; the corpses will attract other pests too.
-To deal with problem effectively, you need to hire a professional pest control expert in Hamilton.
+To deal with problems effectively, you need to hire a professional wildlife control expert in Hamilton.

 What options do you have?

 Your first course of action is to take no action.

 Raccoon babies will be independent by the end of the summer when they will leave the den of their own volition.
 Once the family has vacated their “des res,” you can seal up the entrance to prevent another family from moving in when the next raccoon baby season comes around.

 If the mother raccoon finds that the safe, quiet, dark place she has chosen for her den is no longer any of those things, she will take her family elsewhere.

 So, you need to show Mom that the attic is not dark, quiet, or safe.
 Set up your harassment tools close to the den entrance so that there’s no chance of the mother raccoon missing the point.